cosmos72/stmx/doc/introduction.md

 - Extremely intuitive to use and to write correct, thread-safe concurrent code.
 - Brings database-style transactions to Common Lisp by introducing transactional memory.
-- High performance implementation, benchmarked to exceed 1 million transactions per CPU core per second on commodity PC hardware.
+- High performance implementation, benchmarked to reach up to 6 millions transactions per CPU core per second on commodity PC hardware.
 - Removes the need for traditional locks, mutexes and conditions - writing correct concurrent code with them is well known to be hard.
 - Transactional code is intrinsically deadlock-free: if two transactions